ashishkharche/hagrito/docs/cloud/aws/certifications/solutions-architect-associate/notes.md

 description: Notes.
 ---

+## VPC Flow Logs

+Flow Logs are used in VPC and not on specific EC2 instance.

 ## Cluster endpoint for Aurora DB

 The cluster endpoint or writer endpoint connects to the primary instance of the cluster.